mleonardo93/intro-to-react/README.md

 As part of this project, I learned about Babel and ES6.
 I learned the basics of the `render` function and using the React DOM.
 I also learned the importance of proper capitalization in React.
+I learned about props, state, and the difference between them.